Sewer overflow

 We don't make the call to discharge to rivers lightly, we do this to prevent sewage from overflowing back into people's homes and properties in the city, and onto roads, causing a significant health risk.
 Unfortunately this however results in health risks in the rivers, beaches and nearby coastal areas, which is why we advise against swimming, fishing or gathering shellfish in rivers and beaches over this time.

-For info on why discharges happen
+For information on why discharges happen